BarneyBuffet/docker-tor/docs/index.md

 ## Volume

 This image sets the Tor data directory to `/tor`, including the authorisation cookie.
-To persist Tor data and config you can mount the `/tor` directory with your image.
+To persist Tor data and config you can mount the `/tor` directory from your image.

-If the Tor configuration you are after isn't set by the runtime environmental variables you can modify the `/tor/torrc` for your custom configuration.
+If the Tor configuration you are after isn't set by the container environmental variables you can modify the `/tor/torrc` for your custom configuration.
 The `torrc` file will persist while the `/tor/torrc.lock` file is present.

+## Available Environmental Flags

+Below is a list of available environmental flags that can be set during container creation.

+...

 #### References